Hands up if you’re hanging out for break but you’re short on time.

-Adventure Playground, Off Road NZ and Velocity Valley (pictured above) have multiple activities to get the blood pumping and the laughter flowing.
-The fun can include Freefall Xtreme, jet boat rides, 4WD self-drives, and so much more.
+Adventure Playground, Off Road NZ and Velocity Valley have multiple activities to get the blood pumping and the laughter flowing.
+The fun can include the Swoop (pictured above), Freefall Xtreme, jet boat rides, 4WD self-drives, 4x4 Monster Thrill Rides, and so much more.
 Allow at least a couple hours to fit in two to three activities at any of these places.

 Skyline’s Stratosfare Restaurant and Bar is located here, too, perfect for filling hungry tummies after all this fun.
 Stratosfare is open daily for lunch and dinner, and renowned for its amazing buffet offering New Zealand cuisine, with the same beautiful views of Rotorua and beyond.